 Then a clever person decided it would be much better to use an estate car, with blacked out windows, to remove the deceased.
 For many years I did it this way too.
 I even remember one winters night, being stopped by a police car and questioned about what we had been doing and where we were going.
 I’ll leave you to imagine how that went.

-We have been using them for many years, and now even my own son drives ours.
-But then one day he told me “Its no good Dad, as soon as the ambulance sets off in that direction, we get a call from another family to go the other way.
+We have been using them for many years.
+One day the staff told me “It’s no good, as soon as the ambulance sets off in that direction, we get a call from another family to go the other way.
 At the same time!”
 You can guess what happened next.

-Robert nagged and nagged until I relented and we now have two “Private Ambulances”
+The staff nagged and nagged until I relented and we now have two “Private Ambulances”.

 And they always come along like buses.
 In pairs!